 When I wrote The Simply Fit Diet, I mentioned in the last chapter that I planned to hike to the Colorado River and back at the Grand Canyon in a day.
-Since then, I have completed the rim to river to rim hike fifty-one times.
+Since then, I have completed the rim to river to rim hike fifty-two times.
 I guess hiking at Grand Canyon has become a bit of a fixation for me.
 The reasons are numerous.

 First, there is the sheer beauty of the Canyon.
 Few places deserve the description "awesome," but this is one.
 Second, the Grand Canyon represents an enormous slice of geological time.
 The rocks exposed at the bottom of the Canyon are 2 billion years old.
 The number alone is staggering.
 Third, the Grand Canyon is a special place that attracts people from around the world who are usually at their best.
 Simply observing the crowds and speaking with the visitors is an activity in itself.
 Fourth, hiking the Grand Canyon is a test of physical fitness.
 I am 60 years old and I have never been an athlete, but I figure it I can make the 16+ mile hike and 1 mile elevation change in a day hike, I must be doing something right.
 And if those reasons are insufficient, finally, as some pop singer has said, "I don't know why, I just like it."

 This page has links to topics about hiking the Grand Canyon that I hope you will find useful.